LuccaHellriegel/PirateManagement/README.md

 An app for pirates to manage their treasure hunts and for crews to apply to hunt those treasures.
 Arrrr!
 A collection of best practices I want to remember and a playground to experiment.

+## The App(s)

-But with a good pinch of real world complexity - a simple TODO app is not enough to document these patterns.
+A good pinch of real world complexity is needed - a simple TODO app is not enough to document these patterns.

 And while we are at it, the code needs to be potentially Microservice ready - so a modular Monolith.
 Just in case if the whole pirate world suddenly uses our app.
 Obviously the app would be much simpler without that.